w3c/secure-payment-confirmation/scope.md

 * After successful authentication, the API returns a standardized SPC Assertion.
 Unsuccessful authentication results in a different behavior (e.g., error).

+### Role of Payment Handlers

+* During Payment Request API a payment handler can invoke SPC authentication.
+* After successful authentication, the API returns a standardized SPC Assertion to the payment handler.

 ### Lifecycle management